Upcycle a Flea Market Vintage Toolbox

 Here is the toolbox.
 It’s pretty beat up but I like all the nicks and scratches.
 I feel like it gives it character and some sort of history.
 There were several ideas on my mind.
 I contemplated painting the whole thing, even refurbishing it, but ended up deciding that I like the brown color and the blemishes weren’t so bad either.
-I love the latch in the front, so you can open it.
+Also, I love the latch in the front, so you can open it.

 I Googled “Bon Vivant” and it means, “a person who enjoys a sociable and luxurious lifestyle.”
 It was perfect.
 Short.
 Sweet.
 Applicable.
 I started by stenciling the word backwards because I wanted it towards the right side of the toolbox.

 Because of the type of wood and stencils I had, there was a little bleeding, which was fine.
 I knew what to do.

-I fixed the bleeding by outlining the letters in black.
-I painted the letter shadows by hand.
+I fixed the bleeding by outlining the letters in black, painting the letter shadows by hand.
 Not perfect, but that’s ok too!

 Once the paint dried, I lightly sanded it with an 80 grit sand block.

 I wiped it down with a clean cloth to get rid of the debris.

-I liked the way it turned out.
+It turned out great.
 I am going to use it for entertaining.
 It’ll make a great caddy to display things on my kitchen island, or to carry things out to the pool this summer.

 It even fits nicely under the buffet in my dining room when it’s not in use!